 Here in Arizona it means primary prevailing winds no longer come from the West/ Northwestern Pacific coast.
 Now they switch to a Southerly flow.
 Upper level winds pick up tropical moisture.
 Combine that with summer heat.
 Resulting in fantastic, sky-opening thunderstorms!

 That happens most often toward mid to late afternoon.
-But they can develop any time, day or night.
+But they can develop at any time, day or night.

 Watch clouds build when air heats up during the day.
 Sometimes air really becomes saturated.
 Then storms can become intermittent all day and evening.